TOTO Energy reviews: customer service & complaints

 |July - September 2018||23%||77%||October - December 2018||72%||97%|

-If you have an unresolved complaint with TOTO Energy, the new provider is not required to take it on.
+If you have an unresolved complaint with TOTO Energy, your new provider is unfortunately not required to take it on.
 If you opened a complaint with the Energy Ombudsman about TOTO Energy, you can expect to be contacted at some point in the future.

-If you need to contact TOTO Energy about your unresolved complaint, you can call the TOTO by EDF customer service team on 0333 210 7070.
+If you need to contact TOTO Energy about your unresolved complaint, you can call the EDF customer service team on 0333 210 7070.

 How well does EDF Energy handle complaints?

-For 2019, EDF Energy was awarded a complaint score of four out of five stars from both Citizens Advice and Which?
+For 2021, EDF Energy was awarded a complaint score of three out of five stars from both Citizens Advice and Which?
 We gathered data from Ofgem to see how quickly the company is able to resolve complaints.

 |Time frame||Percentage resolved by the next working day||Percentage resolved within eight weeks|

-We can see that the provider is consistent in its complaint handling process.
-Even if your complaint is not resolved by the next working day, it does appear the complaint resolution team makes an effort to solve all complaints within eight weeks.
+We can see that the provider is reasonably consistent in its complaint handling process.
+If your complaint is not resolved by the next working day, it does appear the complaint resolution team makes an effort to solve all complaints within eight weeks, and a 93% ratio puts it among the best-performing large suppliers in this regard.

 What is the new procedure for handling complaints?